-There are many well-used spaghetti recipes in my house, but my family particularly loves this one!
-Loaded with noodles, cheese, and juicy chicken, it goes beyond bland chicken spaghetti with that POP-ZING of Rotel!
-Plus, if you’re in a rush (who isn’t?), you can turn this recipe into an Instant Pot spaghetti dish in a snap.
+There are many well-loved and used spaghetti recipes in my house, but my family particularly loves this one!
+Loaded with noodles, cheese, and juicy chicken, it goes beyond classic chicken spaghetti with that POP-ZING of Rotel!

-Every oven-baked dinner instantly earns a spot in my Favorites list — but what makes this chicken spaghetti with Rotel so special?
+Every oven-baked dinner instantly earns a spot in my Favorite list — but what makes this chicken spaghetti with Rotel so special?

 - ZEST!
 Rotel is unbeatable

 - Perfect for chilly nights